vatsasiddhartha/Open_VPN/README.md

-Prerequisites:
-Download and install:
-1. Git if you are running Windows on your PC.
+🛠️ Prerequisites
+Before starting, make sure you have the following installed on your Windows PC:

+✅ Git

-2. Android Studio (latest version) installed.
+✅ Android Studio (Latest Version)

-Throughout this document, Windows with Git will be used.
-Windows OS is required to run the scripts.
+⚠️ This setup is intended only for Windows OS users.

+📦 Project Files
+📥 Download the main_files.zip.

-Extract downloaded main_files anywhere on your PC and keep folder structure as it is:
+📂 Extract it anywhere on your PC.

+⚠️ Important:

-• Don’t move folders elsewhere.
+❌ Do not move folders elsewhere

-• Don’t rename files or folders.
+❌ Do not rename any files or folders

-1. Import project
-➢ Launch Android Studio then click on Open an existing Android Studio project to import the project.
-Then choose the location of your android_ovpn folder
+📲 Importing the Project
+🚀 Launch Android Studio

+📁 Click on “Open an existing Android Studio project”

+🔍 Navigate to the android_ovpn folder location

-➢ Wait for Android Studio to import the project.
-It might take a while.
+🕐 Wait for the project to load (this may take a little time)

-➢ If an error message appears, just ignore it and click OK
+❗ If you see an error message:
+➡️ Just ignore it and click OK